Q. How often should I service my CVT transmission?

 Q. Is there a filter which should be replaced?

 A. Yes.
-Some CVT Transmissions have an external filter and some have an internal filter which should be replaced.
+Some CVT Transmissions have an external filter and some have an internal filter and some do have both which should be replaced.

 Q. How reliable is a CVT?